icy-arctic-fox/mocks/doc/doubles.md

   double.stringify(42).should eq("42")
 end
 ```

+NOTE: The `stub` keyword in the block body is optional for instance methods.

 Default stubs declared in this way only accept arguments in the method definition.
 Attempting to call a stubbed method with mismatched arguments will fail to compile.